jogjini/kafka-c/README.md

 ```

 # Kafka with large dataset
-The aisdata folder contains a script that reads AIS data from a kafka topic containing one full day of observations provided by the Danish Maritime Authority in https://web.ais.dk/aisdata/, constructs for each ship temporal values for the trip and the SOG, and outputs for each ship the MMSI, the number of records and instants used for contruct the temporal values, the distance travelled and the time-weighted average of the SOG and writes the output in a kafka topic.
+The aisdata folder contains a program that reads AIS data from a kafka topic containing one full day of observations provided by the Danish Maritime Authority in https://web.ais.dk/aisdata/, constructs for each ship temporal values for the trip and the SOG, and outputs for each ship the MMSI, the number of records and instants used for contruct the temporal values, the distance travelled and the time-weighted average of the SOG and writes the output in a kafka topic.

 ## Steps to take before running the program
-As the ordering of the data that is being received/sent is very important here, we have to make sure the program receives/sends it from the kafka topic in the right order.
+To be able to execute the program, you will have to start the Kafka servers first (just like explained above).
+Then, as the ordering of the data that is being received/sent is very important here, we have to make sure the program receives/sends it from the kafka topic in the right order.
 To achieve that, just set the partitions number to 1.
 Example :
 ```bash
   kafka_2.12-3.6.0$ bin/kafka-topics.sh --create --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1 --topic input